synrc/bpe/README.md

 ```

 During execution of the process, all steps are being written to the persistent storage,
 by which execution logic is restorable and reproducable.
-The process definition is called
+The process definition is actually
-diagram or graph where points are `tasks` and egdes are `sequenceFlows`.
+diagram or graph where points represented by `task` and egdes by `sequenceFlow`.

 Tasks and Flows
 ---------------